All Episodes

 We used it in the Department of Defense to look for poisonous gases in the air, nerve agents, things like that, or microorganisms or viruses or things that don't belong in the air, large quantities that may tip us off to a biological attack.

-So you're saying it might be a test?
+So you're saying it might be a test.

-That's what I'm suggesting to you, and that's what I'm saying this probably is.
+That's what I'm suggesting to you, and that's what I'm saying this probably is, especially when it's patterned and especially when it occurs at set altitudes.

-But, again, so that everybody's sure, that's a guess at this point.
+But again, so that everybody's sure, that's a guess at this point.

 That's not a remote viewing result.